-- 1. For more information on relevant interests of current Directors, please see the Remuneration Report and the key management personnel disclosures set out in the Notes to the Financial Statements. - 2.
-The registered holder of these shares is Australian Executor Trustees Limited as trustee under the 2010 Crown Limited Long Term Incentive Plan.
+- 1. For more information on relevant interests of current Directors, please see the Remuneration Report and the key management personnel disclosures set out in the Notes to the Financial Statements. - Plan.
 Mr Craigie may become entitled to have those shares transferred to him after 30 June 2014 if certain conditions in the 2010 Crown Limited Long Term Incentive Plan are met.